What to Do If Your Predicted Grades Don't Meet Uni Entry Requirements

 Entering university is an exciting journey, but what happens when your predicted grades don't meet the university entry requirements?

 Fear not!
-Last year, 767,000 people were accepted through UCAS, and you could be one of them this academic year with our tips.
+In 2023, 550,000 students were accepted through UCAS to start an undergraduate course, and you could be one of them this academic year with our tips.

 In this article, we’ll be discussing how predicted grades work, and what you can do if yours aren’t quite up to scratch!